leafac/yocto-cfa/README.md

 # Build Dissertation

-Install [LaTeX](https://www.latex-project.org), [Pygments](http://pygments.org), and the fonts Charter and Menlo, which are installed by default on macOS.
+Install [LaTeX](https://www.latex-project.org), [Pygments](http://pygments.org), and the fonts Charter and Menlo (they’re installed by default on macOS).
 In the `dissertation` folder, run `latexmk`.
 The dissertation will be at `dissertation/yocto-cfa.pdf`.

+The images in the dissertation are composed with [macOS Keynote](https://www.apple.com/keynote/).
+If you modify them, export from Keynote as a PDF and run `pdfcrop dissertation/images.pdf dissertation/images.pdf`.

 # Run Tests